wilk/thanc/README.md

 # ⭐  thanc
 thanc: a smart way to thank the authors of NPM packages by starring their repos on Github :heart:

-Why thanc you'll thank every dependencies and sub-dependencies (**literally the whole dependencies tree**) of a given project provided with a `package.json` (or better a `package-lock.json`) manifest.
+With thanc you'll thank every dependency and sub-dependency (**literally the whole dependencies tree**) of a given project provided with a `package.json` (or better a `package-lock.json`) manifest.
 So yes, it works also with `yarn` 😺

 This is what thanc looks like:

 ![start](https://github.com/wilk/thanc/raw/master/start.png "start")

-and too many repos after:
+and then, after too many repos:

 ![end](https://github.com/wilk/thanc/raw/master/end.png "end")